JavIonBek/todowoo_project/README.md

 # Todowoo project
-A simple todo list in Django 3
+A simple to do list in Django 3